dannykennedy/graphsby/_items/post-carlschroeder-isha.md

 I was awkward and considered odd in high school, and I related well to the outcasts.
 At that age my migraines began and I felt very spacey and in another world much of the time.

-> *"Determined not to be intimidated, I keep increasing in lucidity.
+> *Determined not to be intimidated, I keep increasing in lucidity.
 I say "Hey, who's in charge here!?"
 There should be a teacher to enforce sportsmanship and niceness, but there is none.
 I go up to a sympathetic-looking blond girl I recognize and say, "Did you see how they treated me?"
 She said, "Yes, they weren't nice to you".*

  The blond girl/woman is a recurring character in my dreams.
 She and I bond well, have lucid conversations, and sometimes I even am her.
 I am blond too, so I believe she is my feminine spirit energy, my anima.